A Framework to Foster Antiracist Practices and Cultures Across Communities

 Through the institute, participants explore and engage six bilateral spheres of racial equity consciousness development in efforts to expand capacity to seek, consider, and adopt different perspectives; promote personal growth and empowerment; enhance cultural humility, cultural competence, and cultural agency; and ultimately, embody the mindset to foster antiracist practices, cultures, and communities.

-Registration is now open for the Fall 2021 cohort.
+Registration is now open for the Spring 2022 cohort.
 Registration is on a first-come, first-served basis and limited to University of Pittsburgh students and employees.

 - Reflections on Race, Ethnicity, Intersectionality, Democracy, and Equity